What do the ‘D’ and the ‘i’ in DiSC mean?

 There's a lot of variety within each of the four main DiSC styles.
 This reflects how wonderfully varied human personality is!
 People with Di styles share many high-level traits, but each Di-style person reflects the style differently.
 The dot placement on your Everything DiSC profile will help you discover your unique place on the DiSC map.

-For example, you might be strongly inclined to the Di style with your dot appearing on the far edge of the circle and between the D and i lines.
+For example, you might be strongly inclined to the Di style with your dot appearing on the far edge of the circle near the border between the D and i quadrant.
 Or you might be slightly inclined toward the style, with your dot appearing closer to the middle.

 Learn more: DiSC® dot and priorities explained